-Cher's next solo single was the power song If I Could Turn Back Time (1989) written by Diane Warren, a #3 hit in the US.
+Cher’s next solo single was the power song If I Could Turn Back Time (1989) written by Diane Warren, a #3 hit in the US.
 The official music video for If I Could Turn Back Time (below) filmed on board the USS Missouri battleship, was banned by some television networks.
-Cher's 13-year-old son Elijah Blue Allman is a band guitarist wearing dark glasses and a Jimi Hendrix t-shirt in the If I Could Turn Back Time video.
+Cher’s 13-year-old son Elijah Blue Allman (from her marriage to southern rocker and bad boy Gregg Allman) is a band guitarist wearing dark glasses and a Jimi Hendrix t-shirt in the If I Could Turn Back Time video.
 The US Navy later refused to allow music videos to be filmed on board ships.

 By the end of 1989 Rob Camilletti had moved out of Cher’s house and the couple was broken up.
 Cher had confessed to having had numerous tattoos and plastic surgeries “I had my nose done.
 I had my tits done.
 I wore braces.”
 She has said that she had her nose made smaller after seeing it blown up on the big screen in Mask; and that although she liked her hair and her body, she was never happy with her face.